crownstone/crownstone-home-assistant/README.md

 Visit the [HACS installation page](https://hacs.xyz/docs/installation/manual) to set up HACS in your Home Assistant.

-Click the 3 dots button in the top right corner, and click customn respositories.
+Click the 3 dots button in the top right corner, and click custom respositories.
 Select category integration, and add the link of this repository.
 In the HACS store, click the "+" button in the bottom right corner, and search for Crownstone.

 ## Manually